 In 2014, Parks Canada officially launched the red chair experience at select National Parks and National Historic Sites across the country.
-We’re pleased to announce that, as of the 2015 season, the Sault Ste.
-Marie Canal National Historic Site is now also a participant.
+We’re pleased to announce that, as of the 2015 season, the Lake Superior NMCA is now also a participant.

 The red chair experience is all about connecting Canadians with nature in our country’s most unique and treasured places.
 Whether it’s a quiet place to enjoy an awe-inspiring view or an “I made it!” marker at the end of a rugged hike, a red chair offers you a place to relax and truly discover the best that Parks Canada has to offer.

 Our friends at Gros Morne National Park, in Newfoundland and Labrador, placed red chairs around their park almost four years ago.
 Visitors have been seeking them out and sharing their Red Chair adventures ever since!
 The red chair experience is growing and we’re excited to be a part of it!

 Where can I find a red chair in the Lake Superior NMCA?